Automating authentication with Client Credentials¶

 Solid Authentication Client.

-Note that the code below uses top-level await
+Note that the code below uses top-level await, which not all JavaScript engines support,

-so this should all be contained in an async
+so this should all be contained in an async function.

 Generating a token¶

-The code below generates a token linked to your account and WebID.
-This only needs to be done once, afterwards this token can be used for all future requests.
+A token can be created either through the account page UI or programmatically via the API.
+This only needs to be done once — afterwards the token can be used for all future requests.

 Before doing the step below, you already need to have an authorization value that you get after logging in to your account.